University Christian Church Staff

 Chuck is the Senior Minister of University Christian Church, having come here from Michigan.
 He has been in ministry for 38 years, having been ordained in the Christian Church (Disciples of Christ) in 1979.
 Originally from central Florida, Chuck has called UCC home for 11 years – though his heart is really wherever his 4 grandkids are!
 As the Senior Minister, Chuck is responsible for leading our worship (including most of the preaching), pastoral care, administration, and more.
 Chuck holds a BS in Psychology from Vanderbilt University, an MDiv from Chicago Theological Seminary with emphasis in Pastoral Psychology, and a DMin from Ecumenical Theological Seminary in Detroit with a focus on Spirituality.
 When not at UCC, Chuck is spending time with his family, gardening, cycling, or stargazing through his telescope.

 Amy came to University Church in 2014 to serve as our office manager.
 Originally from Austin, Amy is truly a jack of all trades for the church.
 From creating our weekly bulletins and organizing everyone’s schedules to internal/external communication and social media, Amy keeps the church running.
-She has a 9 year old son and therefore doesn’t have any time, but she still manages to crochet and meet with her book club (she has a goal of finishing 100 books this year).
-Amy received her BA in Business Administration from California Coast University, and has a special passion for inclusion and rights for the Deaf community.
+She has an 11-year-old son and therefore doesn’t have any time, but she still manages to crochet and enjoys decorating her house.
+Amy received her BA in Business Administration from California Coast University and has a special passion for inclusion and rights for the Deaf community.

 Rev. Amelia Fulbright